EVAyo/epicgame-claimer/README.md

 ## Known Issues

-Stop the script midway in Windows system may cause the browser process remain in the background.
+Stopping the script midway in Windows may cause the browser process remain in the background.
 You should check task manager and kill the browser process manually.